lucywang000/clj-statecharts/docs/content/docs/get-started.md

 There are two layers of APIs in clj-statecharts:

 * There immutable api that deals with machines and states directly.
 This layer is purely functional.
-* The service api used in almost all the docs are the higher level one.
+* The service api are the higher level one.
 It is stateful and easier to use.

 ### Part 1.
 The Immutable API

+Simply define a machine, which includes:

+* the states and transitions on each state
+* the initial state
+* the intial context

+And use the `fsm/initialize` and `fsm/transition` functions.

 {{< loadcode "samples/src/statecharts-samples/basic_immutable.clj" >}}